-CARBON MONOXIDE ALARM
+COMBINATION CARBON MONOXIDE / PROPANE ALARM

-Your recreation vehicle is equipped with a carbon monoxide (CO) alarm that is listed for use in recreation vehicles.
-The carbon monoxide alarm will only work if it is operational and maintained.
+Your recreation vehicle is equipped with a combination carbon monoxide (CO) / propane alarm that is listed for use in recreation vehicles.
+The combination carbon monoxide/propane alarm will only work if it is operational and maintained.
 Refer to the manufacturer's user guide for detailed safety and operating information.

-AN WANIMING Do not cover or obstruct the carbon monoxide alarm with anything that could prevent gas from entering the alarm.
-This alarm is not designed to detect smoke, fire or gases other than carbon monoxide.
+Do not cover or obstruct the carbon monoxide/propane alarm with anything that could prevent gas from entering the alarm.
+This alarm is not designed to detect smoke, fire or gases other than carbon monoxide and propane.
 The carbon monoxide detector installed is intended for use in ordinary indoor locations of recreation vehicles.
-It is not designed to comply with Occupational Safety and Health Administration (OSHA) commercial or industrial standards Do not disconnect the battery or the alarm.
+It is not designed to comply with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
+Do not disconnect the battery or the alarm.
 Individuals with medical problems may consider using warning devices that provide audible and visual signals for carbon monoxide concentrations under 30 PPM.
 This alarm will only indicate the presence of carbon monoxide gas at the sensor.
 Carbon monoxide gas may be present in other areas.
 The ultimate responsibility for protection against toxic carbon monoxide fumes rests solely on you.
-Installing a carbon monoxide alarm is just the first step in protecting your family from toxic carbon monoxide poisoning.
-The following symptoms are related to carbon monoxide poisoning and should be discussed with all members of the household.
-Symptoms of CO Poising include: o Mild Exposure: Headaches, running nose, sore eyes, often described as "flu"-like symptoms.
-Medium Exposure: Dizziness, drowsiness, vomiting.
-Extreme Exposure: Unconsciousness, brain damage, death.
-Test the alarm operation after the recreational vehicle has been in storage, before each trip and at least once per week during use.
+Installing a carbon monoxide/propane alarm is just the first step in protecting your family from toxic carbon monoxide poisoning.
+The following symptoms are related to carbon monoxide poisoning and should be discussed with all members of the household: Mild exposure: Slight headache, nausea, vomiting, fatigue (often described as "flu-like" symptoms).
+Medium exposure: Severe throbbing headaches, drowsiness, confusion, fast heart rate Extreme exposure: Unconsciousness, convulsions, cardio-respiratory failure, death